Archives & Special Collections:

 This fall we will continue to welcome the WPI community to enjoy and study our unique historical archives, rare books, works of art, and records documenting WPI’s culture and history.
 Beginning in A Term, our commitment to social distancing will change access to the archives to by-appointment only.
 This will allow our team to prepare materials for your use and coordinate to ensure we have staff available to support your interests and needs.
 We would be glad to meet with you remotely before your visit to find out what you need to consult and to plan your work in the archives.
 Subject to staff constraints and other collection policies, we will continue to digitize materials from the archives for WPI students, faculty, and staff, to support your remote research and study.

 We will continue to offer long library hours to support your need for a place to work and study.
 We will continue to open at 8 am on Monday through Friday, and at 11 am on both Saturday and Sunday.
-Beginning A Term, our open hours will end at 11 pm Sunday through Friday nights, and at 5 pm on Saturdays.
-These hours are based on data from previous years showing low use of the library after 11 pm Sun-Friday and after 5 pm on Saturday.
-They also reflect a commitment to ensuring the library is cleaned and aired thoroughly every night for the next day’s users.
+Our open hours will end at 9 pm for both the weekdays and weekends.
+This reflects out commitment to ensuring the library is cleaned and aired thoroughly every night for the next day’s users.
 We anticipate restoring longer evening and Saturday hours in the future.

 Computers, printers, & other technology: